 5-8.
-Proof of qualifications for individual civilian counsel at courts-martial
+Proof of qualifications for individual civilian counsel at courts-martial a.
+The military judge.

 When a civilian counsel is to represent an accused at any court-martial, evidence may be requested that the civilian counsel is a member in good standing of the bar (of which he or she claims to be a member) by-